macaroni-os/macaroni-site/site/content/blog/phoenix-23.03.02.md

 Macaroni for CD/CI and for us, to test stable repository before sync it to master.

+All ISOs will be with ZRAM enabled by default.

 Sorry for this issue.

 Behind this fix, I fixed the URL reported in the Calamares installer